-When you start a nonprofit, one of the first things you have to worry about is obtaining your tax-exempt status.
-However, once you become a 501(c)(3) organization, it may feel like you’re constantly filling out different forms to maintain tax exemption and keep your nonprofit afloat.
+When you start a nonprofit, one of the first things you have to do is obtain your tax-exempt status.
+However, once you become a tax-exempt organization, it may feel like you’re constantly filling out different forms to maintain tax exemption and keep your nonprofit afloat.

 Luckily, the W-9 for nonprofit organizations is a simple form to complete, allowing you to easily check another form off your to-do list.
 To streamline the process even further, we’ll answer the following questions: